-To add a class the student has 1 full week to add after the first class period with an Advisor's signature.
-If a student wants to add a class after the first full week of class the student must obtain signatures from the instructor and the Vice President of Instruction.
+To add a class the student has one (1) full week to add after the first class period with the Instructors signature and Advisor's signature.
+Students will not be able to enroll in a class after that week.
 The student then brings the form back to the Student Services Office to be processed within 5 days of being picked up in the Student Services Office.
 Once the add form has been processed the student must visit the Business Office for changes on their account.